Pluglug/pie-menu-editor-fork/README.md

 **Trusted Contributors**
 Active and trusted contributors may be invited to join the repository as collaborators, with additional permissions to help manage the project.

 ---

+## License

+This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).

+All contributors and users are required to adhere to the terms of the license.
+The original rights to Pie Menu Editor (PME) are retained by roaoao, the original developer, as specified in the license.

+---